-- (a) Buildings located on a primary street shall be oriented such that the façade facing the street be substantially parallel to said streets. - (b) At least 75 percent of a building's primary façades, measured in linear feet of distance parallel to the right-of -way, shall meet the required setback distance as described below. - (c) Buildings on Main Street shall have a front setback within a range of 0 feet and 10 feet from the right-of-way line.
-The Planning/Architectural Review Board may allow an additional 10-foot setback to permit the construction of dedicated public realm amenities or the construction of building overhangs (Figure 5). - (d) In no instance shall the front plane of any principal structure on Main Street, not including overhangs, be greater than 20 feet from the right of way line.
+- (a) Buildings located on a primary street shall be oriented such that the façade facing the street is substantially parallel to said street. - (b) At least 75 percent of a building's primary façades, measured in linear feet of distance parallel to the right-of -way, shall meet the required setback distance as described below. - (c) Buildings on a primary street shall have a front setback within a range of 0 feet and 10 feet from the right-of-way line or the average setback of existing principal structures on adjacent parcels within 200 feet, whichever is lesser.
+The Planning/Architectural Review Board may allow an additional 10-foot setback to permit the construction of dedicated public realm amenities or the construction of building overhangs (Figure 5). - (d) In no instance shall the front plane of any principal structure on a primary street, not including overhangs, be greater than 20 feet from the right-of-way line.